-Penguin Link BuildingContrary to what you may be reading on the forums, link building is not yet dead.
+penguin-friendly-linksContrary to what you may be reading on the forums, link building is not yet dead.
 That being said, link building shortcuts are!
 The easy days of automated link building tools and buying links from spammy networks are long gone and now this new era of SEO comes ushering in.
 Don’t tell me you didn’t see this coming.
 Did you really think you would be able to continue dominating the SERPs by spinning and posting crap all over the internet?
 Or by using tools like Scrapebox, Xrumer and SEnuke to create 1000s of spammy links with the click of a button?
-For adult websites also check out my post on Penguin Porn Links.

-It doesn’t take a genius to look at your link footprint and determine the spamminess of your links so of course a multibuillion dollar company like Google is going to figure it out.
+It doesn’t take a genius to look at your link footprint and determine the spamminess of your links so of course, a multi-billion dollar company like Google is going to figure it out.
 I’m actually surprised all this black-hat fun lasted as long as it did!
 I expected this sh*t to hit the fan years ago and that is why I wrote about these Penguin Friendly Link Building strategies before I even knew it would be called Penguin.
-Without further adieu, here’s the new Penguin link building DOs and DON’Ts.
+Without further adieu, here are the new Penguin link building DOs and DONTs.

-Also check out this Penguin Recovery Case Study where I analyze backlinks of a site that was negatively effected by the Penguin update.
+Also, check out this Penguin Recovery Case Study where I analyze backlinks of a site that was negatively affected by the Penguin update.

 Still Spinning?